Frequently asked questions

 If a beneficiary is unable to provide proof of life in January, will this affect his/her pension payment?
 How can the beneficiary provide proof of life afterward?

 To provide proof of life, whether a beneficiary is in Macao or outside, he/she only needs to log in to the "Macao One Account" mobile app, and select the “Proof of Life” service.
-Please refer to the "Macao One Account" mobile app for detailed procedures.
+Please refer to the "Macao One Account" mobile application for detailed procedures.

 - If a beneficiary has not yet opened a "Macao One Account", he/she can do so online immediately.

 - If a beneficiary’s spouse or immediate family member (parents/children) has a "Macao One Account", he/she can assist the beneficiary in providing proof of life with his/her account.
-The account holder only needs to log in to the mobile app and select the "Provide with the assistance of the beneficiary's spouse/father/mother/son/daughter” option from the Ways to Provide Proof of Life and enter the ID card information of the beneficiary who needs to provide proof of life , to assist the beneficiary in providing proof of life through facial recognition.
+The account holder only needs to log in to the mobile application and select the "Provide with the assistance of the beneficiary's spouse/father/mother/son/daughter” option from the Ways to Provide Proof of Life and enter the ID card information of the beneficiary who needs to provide proof of life , to assist the beneficiary in providing proof of life through facial recognition.

 - For details on how to open a “Macao One Account” /if you forgot your username/password, please refer to https://www.gov.mo/pt/servicos/ps-1047/ps-1047a/.

-If a beneficiary provides proof of life using a self-service machine, and he/she has tried the fingerprints of both left and right hands but is still unsuccessful, the screen will automatically switch to the facial recognition system.
+If a beneficiary provides proof of life using a self-service kiosk, and he/she has tried the fingerprints of both left and right hands but is still unsuccessful, the screen will automatically switch to the facial recognition system.
 The beneficiary can then follow the instructions on the screen to provide proof of life through facial recognition.
 Suppose the beneficiary is unable to do it successfully.
 In that case, he/she may seek assistance from the staff there, or visit a service point of the Social Security Fund to provide proof of life in person if he/she is still unable to provide it in the end.

-- A beneficiary who provides proof of life using a self-service machine will get a receipt from the machine, showing the information and results of the process.
+- Beneficiaries who complete the procedure using self-service kiosks can obtain a receipt from the kiosk showing the details and outcome of the process.

 If a beneficiary dies in January, will he/she be paid the old-age or disability pension?